Ghost on the Canvas

-Ghost on the Canvas is the sixty-first album by Glen Campbell, which was intended to be Campbell's farewell studio recording following him being diagnosed with Alzheimer's disease.
+Ghost on the Canvas is the sixty-first album by Glen Campbell.
+It was intended as Campbell's farewell studio recording following his diagnosis with Alzheimer's disease.
 The production of the album was announced in March 2010.

 Campbell and his wife delayed informing the public about his illness until shortly before he embarked on the Glen Campbell Goodbye Tour.
-The Campbells decided to announce his diagnosis so that his audience would understand why the performer might mistake the lyrics to songs or behave erratically.
+The Campbells decided to announce his diagnosis so that audiences would understand why the performer might mistake the lyrics to songs or behave erratically.
 They also wished to combat the social stigma of Alzheimer's, for the benefit of others suffering from the disease.

 Recording

-Campbell first became aware of his affliction with Alzheimer's while recording the music in 2009, although his wife Kim had suspected that his memory was faulty several years prior.
+Campbell first became aware of his affliction with Alzheimer's while recording the music in 2009, although his wife Kim had noted memory lapses several years prior.
 Campbell and producer Julian Raymond decided to record one final studio album of original material while he was in good enough health, with Raymond taking the lead to contact other artists for collaboration.

 The collaborative album is intended as a companion piece to 2008's Meet Glen Campbell—on that recording, Campbell recorded covers of contemporary songs to introduce himself to a new audience and this album includes younger rock stars to compose and record with Campbell.
 Campbell worked with Raymond for those sessions and Raymond used a notebook to record Campbell's conversations between takes, so the two could collaborate on writing new material based on stories from Campbell's life, starting with the autobiographical "A Better Place".
 The title track—written by Paul Westerberg—previously appeared on Westerberg's 2009 extended play PW & The Ghost Gloves Cat Wing Joy Boys.
+"Hold On Hope" is a cover of a song by the indie rock band Guided by Voices that had originally appeared on their 1999 album Do the Collapse.

 At the time of the album's release, Campbell expressed interest in possibly recording further material, but thought it unlikely that he would record an entire studio album.
 He did, however, return to the studio long enough to produce two final albums: 2012's See You There which re-records many of his hits and was largely put to tape at the same time as Ghost on the Canvas and 2017's covers album Adiós, recorded in 2013.